-The Local Government Act requires municipalities to advertise in a local paper not less than 3 days and not more than 10 days prior to the tax sale.
-The legal description and street address must be published.
+The Local Government Act requires municipalities to advertise in a local paper twice, with the last ad published 10 to 3 days before to the tax sale.
+Legal descriptions and street addresses must be published.

 A public auction will be held at 10:00 am on the last Monday in September each year in Council Chambers, City Hall.
 Bidding is accepted on all properties.

 Prospective bidders are advised that it is their responsibility to search the title of the property in advance to determine if there are any charges registered against the property.

 The minimum bid is the amount of the upset price.